 The Organization applied for and was approved for a PPP Loan in the amount of \$1,372,200.
 The loan was funded on April 20, 2020.
-The loan accrues interest at 1.0%, but payments are not required to begin for six months after the funding of the PPP Loan.
-The Organization is eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
-The PPP Loan is uncollateralized and is fully guaranteed by the Federal government.
+The loan accrued interest at 1.0%, but payments were not required to begin for ten months after the funding of the PPP Loan.
+The Organization was eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
+The PPP Loan was uncollateralized and was fully guaranteed by the Federal government.